Find Affordable College Courses

 Journalism majors at UF take out an average of $16,650 in student loans while working on their Bachelor's Degree.

-Out of the 9 schools in Florida that were part of this year’s ranking, Florida Agricultural and Mechanical University landed the # 2 spot on the list.
-Located in the city of Tallahassee, Florida A&M University is a public school with a medium-sized student population.
+A rank of #2 on this year’s list means Florida Agricultural and Mechanical University is a great place for journalism students working on their bachelor’s degree.
+Located in the midsize city of Tallahassee, Florida A&M University is a public school with a medium-sized student population.

 Of the 43 students majoring in journalism at Florida A&M University, 21% are male and 79% are female.